Updated: Dec 8, 2022

 Steadily making progress towards his ambitious goal, the author has another one of these 4th-gen legends in the bag.

-In his quest to see, experience, and properly document each and every 2002 Berger Supercar Dick Harrell Edition Camaro, journalist Matt Avery has checked another one off his list, this time encountering DH #08.
+In his quest to see, experience, and properly document each and every widebody 4th-generation Camaro built by GMMG, including the production run of 2002 Berger Supercar Dick Harrell Edition Camaros, journalist Matt Avery has checked another one off his list, this time encountering DH #08.

 The vehicle's foundation is a 2002 Camaro Z28 with T-tops and is one of seven painted in Bright Rally Red.
 To date, Matt has documented 5 of those 7 cars.
 This example received a Phase 3X engine upgrade adding an all-aluminum 427ci C5R V8 (630hp/600lb-ft.).
 It was fitted with the optional Hurst line lock and carried a $118,0271 price tag when new.